British Library, Harley MS 7334

 Harley MS 7334, sometimes known as the Harley Manuscript, is a mediaeval manuscript of Chaucer's Canterbury Tales held in the Harleian Collection of the British Library.

 It was formerly used as a base text for modern editions of the Tales, following the examples of Thomas Wright, who used it as the basis for his 1847 edition, and W. W. Skeat, who felt it gave authoritative variant readings.

 Description

-The Harley MS was likely produced in a London workshop within a decade of Chaucer's death, and is therefore one of the earliest extant manuscripts.
+The Harley MS was likely produced in a London workshop within a decade of Chaucer's death, and is therefore one of the earliest extant Chaucer manuscripts.
 It has some decoration in red, blue, pink and green, with gold leaf used on borders and initials, and like the Ellesmere Manuscript represents a commission for a wealthy patron (the style of the decoration is very similar to that seen in Ellesmere, perhaps indicating that the same limner worked on both).
 In the fifteenth century it appears to have been owned by relatives of the Haute family of Ightham Mote.